szafranskifilip/bitcoin_sentiment_analysis/README.md

 For the best results twitter text content should be labeled manually, however in this case, due to time constraints, Twitter data was labeled using VADER (Valence Aware Dictionary and sEntiment Reasoner).

 Vader is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
 VADER uses a combination of A sentiment lexicon is a list of lexical features (e.g., words) which are generally labeled according to their semantic orientation as either positive or negative.
-VADER not only tells about the Positivity and Negativity score but also tells us about how positive or negative a sentiment is.
+VADER not only tells about the Positivity and Negativity score but also tells us about how positive or negative a sentiment is [^2].

 ![tweet_data](img/tweet_vader.png)